lennartolesen/my-first-repo/README.md

 # Hello world

-This is a test branch where I am making some changes.
+This is my first repository, but I decided to rewrite it here.

-Trying to simulate a conflict.
+Testing to see if changes cause a conflict!

-I hope this works!
+Conflicts are tricky but fun to resolve.